About

 Within my garden design process I endeavour to:

-Like lots of small businesses we're trying to understand better how we can minimise our impact on the planet by making better informed decisions - about what we do and how we go about doing it.
+Like lots of small businesses trying to minimise our impact, I'm trying to make better informed decisions about what I do and how I do it.
+It's a work in progress:

 Ciria - Designing SuDS